-All complaints regarding academic programming or material shall be reported immediately to the Chief Executive Officer, whether these come by telephone, letter, or personal conference.
+- 1. All complaints regarding academic programming or material shall be reported immediately to the Chief Executive Officer, whether these come by telephone, letter, or personal conference. - 2.
 The person making the complaint shall provide his/her name, address, and phone number.
-The complainant will submit in writing the nature of the complaint, the specific materials or issue in question, and the requested resolution for the complaint.
+The complainant will submit in writing the nature of the complaint, the specific materials or issue in question, and the requested resolution for the complaint. - 3.
 This written statement must be completed and returned by the person making the complaint.

-The Chief Executive Officer shall, within fifteen (15) days of receipt of the written request, consult with the School Leader and any other administrative or instructional personnel deemed appropriate

-The Chief Executive Officer, and any other chosen staff shall meet, review the written request for reconsideration, read the questioned materials, evaluate, and prepare a written report of findings and recommendations.

-The Chief Executive Officer may recommend that the questioned materials be:

-Retained without restriction;

-Retained with restriction; or
+- 4. The Chief Executive Officer shall, within fifteen (15) days of receipt of the written request, consult with the Principal and any other administrative or instructional personnel deemed appropriate - 5.
+The Chief Executive Officer, and any other chosen staff shall meet, review the written request for reconsideration, read the questioned materials, evaluate, and prepare a written report of findings and recommendations. - 6.
+The Chief Executive Officer may recommend that the questioned materials be: - a.
+Retained without restriction; - b.
+Retained with restriction; or - c.
+Not retained. - 7.

-Not retained.

 The Chief Executive Officer shall, at the next appointed meeting of the Board, report the complaint, review, and recommendations to the Board.
-The decision of the Board will be final.
+The decision of the Board will be final. - 8.
 The decision of the Board shall be reported to the Chief Executive Officer immediately following the Board decision, and to the complainant and to other appropriate professional personnel within three business days.
 The Chief Executive Officer shall see that the decision of the Board is carried out.